kjpou1/regimetry/README.md

   - [📄 License](#-license)
   - [👤 Author](#-author)
 ---

 ## 📘 Overview

-**regimetry** is a *research-driven*, unsupervised regime detection engine for financial markets.
-It extracts latent structure from time-series data using deep learning embeddings and clustering, enabling traders and researchers to identify distinct behavioral phases in market activity.
+**regimetry** is a *research-grade*, unsupervised regime detection engine for financial time series.
+It identifies recurring patterns in market behavior by combining transformer-based embeddings with clustering techniques, enabling traders and researchers to isolate distinct phases such as trends, reversals, and volatility shifts.

-This project begins as a learning ground and may evolve into a core component of my trading strategy pipelines.
+Originally developed as a learning tool, `regimetry` is evolving into a core analytical component for strategy validation and signal filtering.

+> ⚙️ **Tech Highlights**:
+> - Transformer encoder with positional encoding
+> - Attention-based temporal modeling (windowed)
+> - Spectral clustering on learned embeddings
+> - Regime drift analysis via Markov transition modeling

 ---

 ## 🔍 What is a Regime?

-In `regimetry`, a **regime** is a *latent, temporally coherent pattern* in market behavior.
-It reflects distinct combinations of volatility, trend, momentum, and signal alignment — not defined by hand, but discovered through patterns in the data itself.
+In `regimetry`, a **regime** is a *latent, temporally structured pattern* in market behavior — characterized by combinations of volatility, trend strength, momentum shifts, and signal alignment.
+These are not defined by hand, but **emerge from patterns discovered in the data**.

 Formally:

-- Regimes are clusters in the embedding space of rolling market windows (e.g., 30 bars).
+* Regimes are clusters in the embedding space of overlapping market windows (e.g., 30 bars).
+* Each embedding is generated via a Transformer encoder that learns internal structure within each window using attention over time.
-- These clusters represent *behavioral states* the market tends to revisit.
+* Spectral clustering then groups these embeddings into recurring *behavioral states* the market tends to revisit.
-- The system learns these states using unsupervised learning (e.g., transformer encoder + spectral clustering).

 ---